Finding Things

 The

-command can be given several other criteria known as “tests” to locate files with specific attributes, such as creation time, size, permissions, or ownership.
-Useman find
+findcommand can be given several other criteria known as “tests” to locate files with specific attributes, such as creation time, size, permissions, or ownership.
+Useman findto explore these, and then write a single command to find all files in or below the current directory that were modified by the userahmedin the last 24 hours.Hint 1: you will need to use three tests:

-.Hint 2: The value for
+-type,-mtime, and-user.Hint 2: The value for

-will need to be negative—why?Solution
+-mtimewill need to be negative—why?Solution

 Assuming that Nelle’s home is our working directory we type: